9 Predictive Modelling and Beyond

 Mixed models, on the other side, provide a versatile framework for incorporating various sources of variability and correlation within the data.
 Also known as hierarchical models, multilevel models, or random effects models, are a type of statistical model that include both fixed effects and random effects.
 By combining fixed effects with random effects, mixed models accommodate complex data structures, such as hierarchical or longitudinal data, while accounting for individual-level and group-level factors that may influence the outcome of interest.

 Time series analysis can also be performed on estimated values produced by a machine learning model.
-This involves using vectors of estimates, actual values (ground truth), and time (such as years) to apply a time series model.
+This involves using vectors of estimates, actual values (ground truth), and time (such as years).
 By incorporating these elements, the time series analysis can help identify trends, seasonal patterns, and other temporal structures within the data.
 This approach enhances the robustness and accuracy of the predictions by combining the strengths of machine learning models with traditional time series techniques.

-From forecasting the trajectory of emerging pathogens to evaluating the long-term implications of public health policies, predictive modelling offers valuable insights into the future of global health.
-As seen in Chapter 5, the consideration of other factors such as the Social Demographic Index (SDI) can provide a comprehensive understanding of the impact social and economic determinants can have on health outcomes.
+In this example, we provide a brief overview of the Socio-Demographic Index (SDI), its components, and how it can be predicted using time series analysis.
+From projecting the spread of emerging pathogens to assessing the long-term effects of public health policies, predictive modelling offers valuable insights into the future of global health.
+As discussed in Chapter 5, incorporating indicators such as the SDI can offer a more comprehensive understanding of how social and economic determinants influence health outcomes.

 Standard Calculation of SDI